 If none of these options seem particularly appealing, you can always wash your car yourself!

-Are you a professional car wash patron or do you prefer to washing it yourself?
-Let us know in the comments below!
+Are you a regular car wash patron or do you prefer to washing it yourself?
+Let us know in the comments below.